Superconducting flip-chip devices using indium microspheres on Au-passivated Nb or NbN as under-bump metallization layer

-Our flip-chip approach uses indium microspheres, eliminating the need for patterning and growing indium microbumps.
+Our flip-chip assembly approach uses indium microspheres, eliminating the need to grow and pattern indium microbumps.
 To connect to a superconducting Al thin film, we demonstrate flip-chip assemblies with the commonly used NbN \cite{Gordon_1999, Kosen_2022}.
 Importantly, we also show that Nb can be used as a UBM layer, provided that it is capped with a thin Au layer to prevent oxidization.
 We choose Nb specifically because it exhibits a higher critical current density, which enables high current devices such as on-chip magnetic traps \cite{martiIEEE2022,martiPRA2023} or on-chip solenoids \cite{Graninger_Longo_Rennie_Shiskowski_Mercurio_Lilly_Smith_2019}, and its lower intrinsic microwave losses are promising for high-$Q$ superconducting resonators \cite{Verjauw_2021, Virginia_2022}.
 Au is chosen as the passivation layer because it mechanically strengthens the flip-chip bond \cite{Das_2018}, and if an Au-In intermetallic compound is formed, it would also be superconducting at millikelvin temperatures \cite{Hamilton_Raub_Matthias_Corenzwit_Hull_1965a}.
-Our flip-chip assembly can find applications, among others, as an on-chip flux transformer for remote sensing of magnetic flux \cite{martiSUST2020, martiPRA2023, Schmidt2024}, as a chip-based magnetic trap \cite{martiIEEE2022, martiPRA2023} with vertical coil separation of tens of micrometers, or for transporting a supercurrent to flux-tunable couplers \cite{Chen_Neill_Roushan_Leung_Fang_Barends_Kelly_Campbell_Chen_Chiaro_etal._2014, Niu_Gao_He_Wang_Wang_Lin_2024}.

-Our paper is structured as follows.
-We first describe the assembly process of the flip chips via bonding through indium microspheres in a transfer stage and, for comparison, in a flip-chip bonder.
-We then characterize the material composition and superconducting properties of the Nb and NbN UBM thin films with and without Au passivation.
-Finally, we characterize the superconducting properties of assembled flip-chip devices using Nb or NbN as the UBM material and discuss the effect of oxidation and Au passivation on their performance.